 This period marks a shift in the relationship that you share which your student, and we recognise that this can be hard so we have developed this selection of pages to help make it easier for you and your student.
 You may also find it useful to read some of our tips and advice from parents of current students.

 We also have a number of student series titles from Dr Dominique Thompson, student GP and wellbeing consultant, which are available in the HealthMattersHub in Sheppard Library for students to borrow.
 Her book How to Grow a Grown Up may be particularly useful to parents, carers and guardians.
+Download a read the November 2020 and March 2021 newsletters for student supporters.
+New editions of the newsletter are currently paused.

 Our Student Support and Wellbeing teams will be on-hand to provide support throughout the student journey and communicate closely with each other (within the bounds of confidentiality) to provide comprehensive and holistic support for your student.